Hull Yacht Club Bylaws

 Section 1c.
 Social Membership.
 Social Membership shall consist of any former or present member in good standing or any applicant approved by the Membership Committee and the Executive Committee.
 A social member shall be entitled to bar and dining room privileges only and shall have no voting rights.
 A social member may serve on the Social Committee, Junior Race Committee or other committee if agreed to by a majority of the Executive Committee.

 Section 1d.
 Lifetime Honorary Membership.
 The Executive Committee, at any regular or special meeting may see fit to so honor.
 The election of a Lifetime Honorary Member shall be by a two-thirds vote of the membership present at such meeting.
-Lifetime Honorary Members shall be entitled to all the club privileges except voting and holding office.
+Lifetime Honorary Members shall be entitled to all the club privileges except holding office.